Benjamin Holt: Use during World War I

 During World War I, Holt tractors were used to replace horses to haul artillery and other supplies.
 The Quartermaster Corps also used them to haul long trains of freight wagons over the unimproved dirt tracks behind the front.
 Holt tractors were also the inspiration for the development of the British and French tanks, which profoundly altered ground warfare tactics.

 By 1916, about one thousand of Holt's Caterpillar tractors were used by the British in World War I. Holt vice president Murray M. Baker said that these tractors weighed about 18000 lbs and had 120 hp.
 By the end of the war, 10,000 Holt vehicles had been used in the Allied war effort.

-On April 22, 1918, British Army officer Colonel Ernest Dunlop Swinton visited Stockton while on a tour of the US.
+On April 22, 1918, British Army general Ernest Swinton, who is credited for helping develop the tank, visited Stockton while on a tour of the US for the Third Liberty Loan.
 Swinton publicly thanked Benjamin Holt and his workforce for their contribution to the war effort.
 During 1914 and 1915, Swinton had advocated basing some sort of armored fighting vehicle on Holt's caterpillar tractors, but without success.
-(Although Britain did develop tanks, they came from a separate source and were not directly influenced by Holt machines.
-After the appearance of tanks on the battlefield, Holt built a prototype, the Gas-electric tank, but it did not enter production.)
+Swinton then trained the first British tank units (Although Britain did develop tanks, they came from a separate source and were not directly influenced by Holt machines.
+After the appearance of tanks on the battlefield, Holt built, with General Electric, a prototype, the Gas–electric tank, but it did not enter production.)

 After the war ended, Holt focused less on agricultural machinery and more on producing road-building equipment.
 On December 5, 1920, 71-year-old Benjamin Holt died after a month-long illness.
 Five years later, the Holt Caterpillar Company merged with its strongest competitor, the C. L. Best company, to form what is now Caterpillar Inc., the 133rd largest company in the world as of 2008.